How to Choose the Best Robo-Advisor for You

 1. Betterment – Best Robo-Advisor for Financial Advisor Access

-Betterment is one of the first robo-advisors on the market, having launched in 2010.
-Betterment has two account levels and some a la carte investing options, making it one of the more affordable and customizable robos available.
-We love Betterment for its easy and cheap access to financial advisors: all clients, regardless of account level, can text with financial advisors.
-Clients who want more hands-on work with financial advisors can purchase a set number of planning sessions for a one-time, flat fee.
+Betterment, launched in 2010, is one of the first robo-advisors on the market.
+Betterment has two levels, Digital and Premium as well as several fee-based a la carte investing options , making it one of the more affordable and customizable robos available.
+We like Betterment for its easy and affordable access to financial advisors.
+Investors with $100,000 can select the Premium option for unlimited access to digital investment management and financial advisors for 0.40% AUM.
+Digital clients can access can purchase a set number of planning sessions for a one-time, flat fee.

 2. M1 Finance – Best Robo-Advisor for DIY Investors